Ooelaine/Ooelaine.github.io/_pages/about.md

   For the official rules at my institution, please check it through [the official website](https://grs.um.edu.mo/index.php/prospective-students/doctoral-degrees-programmes/).
   - My tips are as follows:
     * Plan in advance.
 Read my research website to see if we are a good match.
-    * Please note that I only take PhDs who will write and defend their thesis in English.
+    * Please note that I only take PhDs who will write and defend their theses in English.
     * When sending me application emails, please provide me with the following documents : your CV, a 3-page research proposal (including literature review) and your motivation letter.
 &nbsp;
 - For master theses: